d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   The `marginalia-classify-by-command-name' classifier uses the alist `marginalia-command-categories' to specify the completion category based on the command name.
-This is particularily useful if the prompt classifier yields a false positive.
+This is particularly useful if the prompt classifier yields a false positive.

   Completion categories are also important for [Embark], which